 It is the Company policy that all reports, however minor, are investigated and that suitable measures are taken to prevent a recurrence.
 The Safety Advisor will undertake Safety Audits and Inspections and submit written prioritised recommendations to the Health and Safety Coordinator and Managing Directors of each Company.
 Employees are required to co-operate fully with the Safety Advisor or their agents, whilst they investigate reports.

 The following procedures apply:

-a) Employees are required to report to their Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, any concerns they may have concerning their health and/or safety whilst at work.
-The Health and Safety Coordinator/Departmental Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Directors.
+a) Employees are required to report to their Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, any concerns they may have concerning their health and safety and/or safety whilst at work.
+The Health and Safety Coordinator/Department Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Directors.

-b) The Managing Directors will give due consideration to any concerns brought to his attention and may, at his discretion, enlist the assistance of the Safety Advisor.
+b) The Managing Directors will give due consideration to any concerns brough to their attention and may, at their discretion, enlist the assistance of the Safety Advisor.

-c) At the discretion of the Managing Directors the Safety Advisor will review workplace accidents (individual reports and trends) and submit written recommendations on completion of the review.
+c) At the discretion of the Managing Directors the Safety Advisor will review workplace accidents (individual reports and trends) and submit written recommendation on completion of the review.

 d) The Managing Directors will give due consideration to the Safety Advisor’s recommendations and will take remedial action to eliminate the risks or, where this is not reasonably practicable, to reduce them to the lowest possible level.